You are using an outdated browser. We suggest you update your browser for a better experience. Click here for update.

 • Fetotoxicity: Yes

-Raltitrexed is not recommended for use in pregnancy.
-Adequate contraception should be used by both sexes during treatment, and for at least 6 months after the last dose.
+Raltitrexed is contraindicated in pregnancy.
+Adequate contraception should be used by patients and their partners during treatment, and for at least 6 months after the last dose.

 • Fertility effects: Yes